Interfacing an xNode with the Comrex MultiRack

 To send audio from the xNode to the MultiRack, configure a source in your xNode like normal through the Sources page.
 You can still give it a channel number as you normally would for a Livewire network.
 The important parts are to make sure you give it a clear name, and that you set the Source Mode to Stereo 1ms (AES67).
 This is how you will find it in the MultiRack.

 To receive audio from the MultiRack, go to the Destinations page.
-If you know what the multicast channel is of the MultiRack, you can type it in Channel field.
+If you know what the multicast channel is of the MultiRack, you can type it in the Channel field.
 If you do not know what the channel is, click on the browse button next to the channel number field:

 A new window will appear, and you should see three tabs at the top: Livewire, AES67/SAP, Ravenna.
 Select the AES67/SAP tab, and your Comrex MultiRack sources should appear.
-Just click on the one you need, and the click Apply on the destinations page to save your settings.
+Just click on the one you need, and then click Apply on the destinations page to save your settings.
 Note that this will only apple that MultiRack source to an Output on the node.
 We need to use the mixer in the xNode to convert this source into a Livewire channel.
 See Method 2 in our document about configuring a mix-minus for AES67 for more information on how to use the mixer feature for this.

 Setting the I/O for the MultiRack